search form

 Another ethical concern for companies conducting background checks is the accuracy of the information gathered.
 Ensuring the accuracy of the information obtained through the background check is critical to making decisions about a candidate's suitability for a particular role.
 Employers should ensure that the information they are using is up-to-date and accurate to avoid making decisions based on false assumptions.

-See also Protecting Your Business and Your Applicants: Legal and Ethical Considerations for Background Checks
+See also The Legal and Ethical Implications of Background Checks on Employee Selection

 Cross-Checking Information